 This is an all-round meshing algorithm mostly dedicated to structural mechanics, but it can also be used to generate tetrahedral meshes with boundary layers for fluid flow analyses.

-Furthermore, as most parameters are non-dimensional, no detailed knowledge of the dimensions of each geometry component is needed to set up a high-quality mesh and the resulting mesh will not change if the geometry is scaled.
+Furthermore, as most parameters are non-dimensional, no detailed knowledge of the dimensions of each geometry component is needed to set up a high-quality mesh.
+The resulting mesh will not change if the geometry is scaled.

-The global settings are valid on the whole meshing domain and might be overridden locally by mesh refinements.
+The global settings refer to all settings displayed in the meshing panel.
+Those settings are valid on the entire meshing domain and might be overridden locally by mesh refinements.

 The number of segments per edge defines the minimum number of elements along a geometry edge.
 The number of segments per radius defines the minimum number of elements along a geometry radius.

 The growth rate determines how large the allowed difference in element size between neighboring elements is.
 For example a value of 0.2 allows the edges of neighboring elements to differ by 20%.
 If a large value is chosen, features requiring a finer mesh, like holes or fillets, will have a very local influence on the element size whereas for a small mesh grading those features will influence the element sizes in a wider area around them.
 Choosing a smaller value will thus lead to a higher number of elements but also result in a better overall mesh quality.